-There is now no recommended upper limit on daily cholesterol intake in the US.
+There’s now no recommended upper limit on daily cholesterol intake in the United States.

-The main dietary sources of oxidized cholesterol may be commercially fried foods such as fried chicken, fish and french fries (18).
+The main dietary sources of oxidized cholesterol may be commercially fried foods, such as fried chicken, fish, and french fries (

-It's also worth noting that cholesterol that is oxidized in the body is thought to be more harmful than the oxidized cholesterol that you eat (15).
+It’s also worth noting that cholesterol that’s oxidized in the body is thought to be more harmful than the oxidized cholesterol that you eat (

-Bottom Line: High-heat cooking can oxidize the cholesterol in eggs.
-However, eating eggs has not been linked with an increased risk of heart disease in healthy people.
+High-heat cooking can oxidize the cholesterol in eggs.
+However, eating eggs hasn’t been linked with an increased risk of heart disease in healthy people.

 Eggs are nutritious, but you can make your eggs even healthier.

 Here are five tips to cook super healthy eggs:

 If you’re trying to cut back on calories, choose poached or boiled eggs.

 These cooking methods don’t add any extra fat calories, so the meal will be lower in calories than fried or scrambled eggs or an omelet.

 2. Combine them with vegetables